sparlund/new_abaqus/README.md

   - [ ] *OUTPUT
 - [x] Solve Ku=f for linear problems
 - [ ] Contact mechanics
+  - [x] Create segments from master node set
+  - [x] Gap function that checks distance from slave node to master set for arbitrary geometry
+  - [ ] Print information for each load step similar to how ABAQUS does
+  - [ ] Find contact force at contact interface and correct penetration
 - [ ] Calculate scalar values on elements
   - [X]  Strains
   - [ ] Stresses